apioo/psx/doc/concept/value_object.rst

       $uri = $uri->withPath('/foo');

-* The value object should provide an protected method ``parse()`` which parses the string representation.
-When parsing the value must be cast to an string so that in case it is another value object it returns its string representation.
+* The value object should provide a protected method ``parse()`` which parses the string representation.
+When parsing the value must be cast to a string so that in case it is another value object it returns its string representation.
   If there are components which need extra processing provide protected methods ``parseXXX()`` which are called inside the parse method.
 This has the